farman20ali/network_access_check/README.md

 **Benefits:** Auto-updates, universal Linux support, sandboxed security

 > **Note:** The `network-observe` connection is required for ICMP ping tests.
 Without it, the `-p/--ping` flag will fail with a permission error.
-All other features (TCP port tests, DNS lookup) work without this connection.
+All other features (TCP port tests, DNS lookup, HTTP status, SSL cert checks) work without this connection.

 ### Option 2: DEB Package (Ubuntu/Debian)